top of page

 raptors at pool 2.jpeg

 The Pool Nature Center Building was designed to provide one-on-one assistance to students with dyslexia.
 We will continue that tradition of educational use with a newly opened classroom-sized presentation space, trails, gardens and an outdoor pavillion.
 The Center also serves as the base of operations for our traveling programs and home to our education animals.
+Click here to schedule a private visit or field trip to the Center.

 Pool Nature Center enclosures